Our Private Equity business has

 In 2007, IAF Series 2 invested in Kalpataru Power Transmission.
 This is one of India’s fastest growing EPC (Engineering, Procurement and Construction) companies, primarily involved in construction of power transmission lines.
 The company executes both domestic and international transmission and distribution projects and has also forayed into Oil & Gas pipeline infrastructure, a segment which is expected to grow rapidly in the near future.
 The Company aspires to be a diversified construction and project management company.
 Towards that objective, the company has increased its stake in JMC (construction company subsidiary).
 Kalpataru plans to increase focus on the international EPC contracts in Power T&D and to enter into sectors such as agri-logistics, railways, water management, power (hydro and thermal) on EPC basis.
 IAF Series 2 has exited its investment in this company.

-In June 2014, IAF Series 3, invested in Krishna Institute of Medical Sciences Ltd (KIMS).
-KIMS was set up in 2004 by Dr. B. Bhaskar Rao who is, a well known cardiothoracic surgeon.
+Krishna Institute of Medical Sciences Ltd (KIMS) was set up in 2004 by Dr. B. Bhaskar Rao who is, a well known cardiothoracic surgeon.
 The Company is engaged in the business of operating multi specialty tertiary care hospitals.
-The Company is managing 6 hospitals with ~1,180 beds located across 5 cities (Hyderabad, Nellore, Vijaywada, Rajamundhry and Srikakulam) in the state of Andhra Pradesh.
-IAF Series 3 has exited this investment.
+KIMS is one of the largest corporate healthcare groups in AP & Telangana.
+It operates 9 multi-specialty hospitals with ~3,000 beds as of December 31, 2020.

 In 2008, IAF Series 2 invested in Mahindra Retail which is the retail venture of the Mahindra Group.
 It plans to set up mother and child retail stores that cater to all mother and child needs starting from -9 months to +9 months covering expecting mothers, new-borns, infants, toddlers and kids.
 The Company has launched the first set of stores in some of the major cities in India.
 IAF Series 2 has fully exited its investment from the company.